County of Santa Barbara

 COUNTY HEALTH DEPARTMENT

-Program Agreement and Salary Resolution Amendment, as follows: (4/5 Vote Required)
+(CalCRG) Program Agreement and Salary Resolution Amendment, as follows: (4/5 Vote

 a) Approve, ratify, and authorize the County Health Director to execute the CalCRG Program

-navigation and Medication Assisted Treatment (MAT) Program for individuals with Substance Use
+client navigation and Medication Assisted Treatment (MAT) Program for individuals with

-Full-Time Equivalent (FTE) Health Care Program Coordinator, four (4) 4.0 FTE Health Services
+1.0 Full-Time Equivalent (FTE) Health Care Program Coordinator, four (4) 4.0 FTE Health

-Health Department Health Care Fund for labor costs and services and supplies funded by
+County Health Department Health Care Fund for labor costs and services and supplies funded

 Development in Fiscal Year 2025-2026;